-C. A nomination form for open positions will be placed in the December newsletter.
+C. A nomination form for open positions will be sent by e-mail and posted on the website.

 D. Write-ins will be allowed for all positions.

-E. If a secret written ballot is necessitated by virtue of having more that one candidate for a given position, a secret ballot will be sent to the membership via the March newsletter.
+E. If a secret written ballot is necessitated by virtue of having more than one candidate for a given position, a secret ballot will be sent by email and posted on the website.
 Only members in good standing at the time of the election may vote.
 Ballots will be counted on the third Saturday of March by the Secretary and Treasurer who will then certify the election of new Board members.

 F. If only one person is nominated for each open position, a vote of acclimation will then be conducted on the third Saturday of March.
 A prior two-week notice to this effect must be given.